 This post is about how an organization can assess the state of automation maturity of their network.
 It sets out some stages on the way to full automation so they can draw up plans for network improvements.

-Network automation is a way to reduce both capital and operational costs.
+Network automation can help reduce both capital and operational costs.
 It is a longer-term objective and will not provide immediate cost savings.
-However, that must be balanced against the effects of network downtime and the possibility of a denial-of-service attack or ransomware shutting down the entire network infrastructure.
+However, that must be balanced against the effects of network downtime or security incidents that create broad organizational risk.

-Simply put, SDNs split networks into two planes, the physical and the logical, with the objective of making the network, as far as possible, self-managing, self-configuring, and self-healing at the physical level.
+Simply put, SDNs split networks into two planes: the control plane and the data (forwarding) plane, with the objective of making the network, as far as possible, self-managing, self-configuring, and self-healing at the physical level.
 For example, devices are added to the network without prior preparation, and the network configures them automatically according to rules and policies set out at the logical level.

 If a device fails, the SDN automatically reroutes traffic around the point of failure without manual intervention, if that is possible.
 It may also reroute traffic to avoid network congestion and maintain service levels.